Home

 Poor Knights Lily

-Some recommend giving the plant seawater a couple of times a year, but i haven't felt comfortable trying this.
-On the islands, they probably are sprayed with sea mist, although personally i would dilute any seawater you give them.
-I do recommend mixing some kelp powder into your soil, which you can buy at garden shops.
-Or you can water occasionally with Maxi-Crop, which is a seaweed extract that has a lot of goodness from the sea, without all the salt.
+Some websites recommend giving the plant seawater a couple of times a year, but i haven't felt comfortable trying this.
+On the islands, they probably are sprayed with sea mist, although personally i would dilute any seawater you give your plant.
+I do recommend mixing some kelp powder into your soil, which you can buy at garden shops and online.

-If your plant has an offshoot with its own root system, you may separate it.
-Keep in mind that dividing the plant may delay flowering by a year or more.
+Propagating - If your plant develops an offshoot with its own root system, you may separate it.
+Keep in mind that dividing a plant that is near flowering-size may delay flowering by a year or more.

 Happy gardening!